erdDEVcode/elrondjs/docs/guide.md

 const provider = new ProxyProvider('https://gateway.elrond.com')
 ```

 _Note: `gateway.elrond.com` is the official Elrond mainnet proxy maintained by the Elrond team.
-Feel free to replace with any other Proxy endpoint_.
+Feel free to replace this with your own Proxy endpoint address_.

 Providers must implement the following API: